 Role of DevOps

-Customers have zero tolerance toward a bad software and application and discard it at once.
+Customers have zero tolerance toward bad software and application and discard it at once.
 Smaller & frequent releases, automation tools empowering transparent communication and cooperation are what DevOps do.
-Developers develop as quickly as possible and operations maintain the network resources, security, reliability and optimization with a smooth flow of environment.
+Developers develop as quickly as possible and operations maintain the network resources, security, reliability, and optimization with a smooth flow of the environment.

 Transition to a DevOps culture from the traditional one requires redefined objectives in order to shift the ironic thinking of the two nodes to cooperative work on shared goals.
 But, the choice is running out of options.
 Either advance as a system as wide as the organization or die as a department.